ProteinsWebTeam/pfam-docs/docs/getting-started.rst

 .. figure:: images/Pfam_entry.png
     :alt: Scheme of the organisation of the information in the Pfam database.
     :width: 400
     :align: center

-  Scheme of the organisation of the information in the Pfam database.
-The arrows represent the flow of the data.
+  Schematic representation of the organisation of the information in the Pfam database.
+The arrows represent the flow of data.